Wednesday’s analyst upgrades and downgrades

 "We believe a very large installed base of loyal, yet patient users can't wait to get their hands on iPhone X," said Mr. Pelayo.
 "We believe unit growth will be driven by the large and loyal installed base of users (approximately 600-700 million) that have patiently been waiting for more differentiated products such as the iPhone 8 series, and in particular the iPhone X (and follow-up models)."

-Mr. Pelayo expects the tech giant to beat the Street's 2018 expectation, expecting a mix of iPhone, Watch and its Services segment to drive higher average selling prices (ASPs), revenue and margins.
+Mr. Pelayo expects the tech giant to beat the Street's 2018 expectation, expecting a mix of iPhone, Watch and its services segment to drive higher average selling prices (ASPs), revenue and margins.

 "We believe emerging market growth (e.g. India has 1.3 billion people yet only 110 million smartphones shipped last year) will continue to drive units," he said.
 "However we believe innovation is still alive and new technologies such as dual camera/3D sensors, OLED displays, foldable screens, AI, AR, and 5G should allow at least flattish growth in highly penetrated or 'replacement' markets, including China."